-What constitutes a Medical Device is defined in the appropriate regulation (UK MDR [5] or EU MDR [2]) with further clarification for software in Medical Device (MEDDEV) Document 2.1/6 [8] and Medical Device Coordination Group (MDCG) Document 2019-11 [9], as well as on the MHRA website [10].
+What constitutes a Medical Device is defined in the appropriate regulation (UK MDR [7] or EU MDR [2]) with further clarification for software in Medical Device (MEDDEV) Document 2.1/6 [12] and Medical Device Coordination Group (MDCG) Document 2019-11 [13], as well as on the MHRA website [14].
 The MDCG reference is a good starting point.
-The core messages are that if the software, standalone or embedded, controls clinical equipment or is used to influence clinical decisions then it is a medical device.
+The core message is that if the software, standalone or embedded, controls clinical equipment or is used to influence clinical decisions then it is a medical device.
 If it merely stores, archives or transfers data, it is not a Medical Device.
-Software may also be considered an accessory for a medical device and the In-Vitro Diagnostic Regulations (IVDR [11]) may also be applicable, but these are not covered here.
+Software may also be considered an accessory for a medical device and the In-Vitro Diagnostic Regulations (IVDR [15]) may also be applicable, but these are not covered here.
 Scripts and macros are also software, and a script that changes the intended purpose of a non-medical device (e.g. a spreadsheet) or a medical device (e.g. a treatment planning system) might be considered to be a medical device in its own right.
-'Apps' for mobile devices, similarly, should be included as Software.
+Similarly, whilst a general purpose Artificial Intelligence (AI) algorithm is not a medical device, a clinical software system that uses it may be.
+'Apps' for mobile devices should also be included as Software.
 Software libraries, which do not provide a complete application, yet have demonstrable intended purposes compatible with the definition of a medical device may also need to be considered.
 Software is often extended and so decisions about whether it is a medical device should be reviewed regularly, especially when new functionality is added.

 Currently a Medical Device can be designed, 'constructed' and used locally (i.e. within the same legal entity) without full conformity assessment, if appropriate precautions in methodology are used proportionate to the risk.
 However, it cannot be 'placed on the market', meaning that it cannot be sold or given to others as a working product for clinical use.
-IPEM have published a Best Practice Guidance document that describes this in the present regulatory framework for such 'in-house manufacture' [7].
+IPEM have published a Best Practice Guidance document that describes this in the present regulatory framework for such 'in-house manufacture' [11].